randomtwdude/gensouchess/design.md

 #### Divestment
 Joon compels both players to play recklessly and wastefully.
 For the next `3` turns, capturing is mandatory if possible for both sides.

+### Kokoro
+- ♟️ Pawn

+#### Sad Mask
+Kokoro selects any piece excluding the King within her movement and capture range and forces it to have cripplingly low self-esteem.
+The piece is now really, really sad and it must capture any piece within three moves to validate its worth; otherwise it will leave the board in sadness.

 ### Suika
 - ♟️ Bishop